Create a legacy of lasting change

 There are many ways to give a legacy gift, and you can change your beneficiaries at any time.

-For further information, please contact Marcia Whitehead, deputy director: development, at 617.695.2525 or email legacy@CorporateAccountability.org.
+For further information, please contact Marcia Whitehead, managing director, at 617.695.2525 or email legacy@CorporateAccountability.org.